mmbman/Katagiri/fukanzazengi-annotated.md

 - A practical example of moving calmly and deliberately appears in [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 2](1987-03-12-Bendowa-Talk-2) at [55:32](1987-03-12-Bendowa-Talk-2#5532)

 > In surveying the past, we find that transcendence of both mundane and sacred, and dying while either sitting or standing, have all depended entirely on the power of zazen.

->
->> In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength of zazen.
+- KR translates this as: “In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength of zazen.”
 - See [Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 4](https://katagiritranscripts.net/1979-06-12-Fukanzazengi-Talk-4)

 > In addition, triggering awakening with a finger, a banner, a needle, or a mallet, and effecting realization with a whisk, a fist, a staff, or a shout --these cannot be understood by discriminative thinking; ...

->
->> In addition, the bringing about of enlightenment by the opportunity provided by a finger, a banner, a needle, or a mallet, and the effecting of realization with the aid of a hosu (that is, a whisk), a fist, a staff, or a shout cannot be fully understood by one’s discriminative thinking.
+- KR translates this as: “In addition, the bringing about of enlightenment by the opportunity provided by a finger, a banner, a needle, or a mallet, and the effecting of realization with the aid of a hosu (that is, a whisk), a fist, a staff, or a shout cannot be fully understood by one’s discriminative thinking.”
 - This is discussed in [Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 6](1979-06-14-Fukanzazengi-Talk-6) at [21:38](1979-06-14-Fukanzazengi-Talk-6#2138).

 > ... much less can they be known through the practice of supernatural power.
 They must represent conduct beyond seeing and hearing.
 Are they not a standard prior to knowledge and views?

->
->> ... it cannot be fully known by the practicing or realizing of supernatural power either.
+- KR translates this as: “... it cannot be fully known by the practicing or realizing of supernatural power either.
 It must be deportment beyond one’s hearing and seeing.
-Is it not the principle that is prior to one’s knowledge and perceptions?
+Is it not the principle that is prior to one’s knowledge and perceptions?”
 - This is discussed in [Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 6](1979-06-14-Fukanzazengi-Talk-6) after [39:44](1979-06-14-Fukanzazengi-Talk-6#3944).

 > This being the case, intelligence or lack of it is not an issue; make no distinction between the dull and the sharp-witted.
 If you concentrate your effort single-mindedly, that in itself is wholeheartedly engaging the way.